 - 4 Amazing Things You Had No Idea You Could Do With Your Breath – oprah.com

 I know what you’re thinking – “how will I have the time to do these exercises?”
 I’ve got a solution for you!
-Here are five breathing exercises for anxiety that are each under 5 minutes.
+Here are four breathing exercises for anxiety that are each under 5 minutes.
 The next time you’re feeling anxious, or simply need a time-out from life, follow along with one of these exercises to feel calmer and more at peace in no time.
 Yep – I’ve just made it a lil’ easier for you to practice more self-care!

 DISCLAIMER: Deep breathing exercises may not always be helpful, especially if you have a generalized anxiety disorder.
 You should not rely on this information as a substitute for, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.

 # 1 – RELAX – Breathing exercise #1 | Kati Morton

 # 2 – Breathing Exercise for Anxiety, Relaxation, and Stress Relief | 5 Minutes W/ Meditation Music